Perverse sheaves of categories and some applications: Background on dg categories

 There is a model structure on $\mathrm{dgcat}_k$ called the Dwyer-Kan (DK) model structure.
-This model structure has weak equivalences given by quasi equivalences.
-Fibrations given by functors for which $F: \hom_\mathscr{C}(a,b) \rightarrow \hom_\mathscr{D}(F(a),F(b))$ is a surjection of complexes and so that if $F(a)$ is quasi isomorphic to $c$ in $\mathscr{D}$ then there is an object $c' \in \mathscr{C}$ so that this isomorphisms lifts to a quasi isomorphism between $a$ and $c'$.
-A happy consequence of this definition is that all dg categories are fibrant with respect to the DK model structure on $\mathrm{dgcat}_k$ (see \cite[Remark 2.14]{tab-drinfeld}).
+This model structure has weak equivalences given by quasiequivalences.
+Fibrations given by functors for which $F: \hom_\mathscr{C}(a,b) \rightarrow \hom_\mathscr{D}(F(a),F(b))$ is a surjection of complexes and so that if $F(a)$ is quasiisomorphic to $c$ in $\mathscr{D}$ then there is an object $c' \in \mathscr{C}$ so that $F(c') = c$ and this quasiisomorphism lifts to a quasiisomorphism between $a$ and $c'$.
+A consequence of this definition is that all dg categories are fibrant with respect to the DK model structure on $\mathrm{dgcat}_k$ (see \cite[Remark 2.14]{tab-drinfeld}).